Long Put Profits From a Falling Stock

 Is this a bullish, bearish or neutral strategy?

-The long put option strategy is considered to be bearish, since it is designed to profit from a decrease in the underlying asset’s price while limiting losses by the premium collected.
+The long put option strategy is considered to be bearish, since it is designed to profit from a decrease in the underlying asset's price while limiting losses to the premium paid.

 Is this a beginner or an advanced option strategy?